jpnadela/1st-upload/README.md

 # Drop-down-Menu

-A trial of creating drop-down menu with HTML and CSS.
+:raised_hands:
+Applying some of the things that I learned studying HTML and CSS through this drop-down menu.
+:arrow_down: